As with every Premier League team, there are a huge number of Crystal Palace betting odds available all year round.

 Crystal Palace also have a Ladies team.
 Crystal Palace Ladies play in the FA Women’s Premier League South.
 They also have an academy from under 10’s upwards, with Crystal Palace Ladies F.C trials open to everybody.

-The Crystal Palace manager is Alan Pardew.
-Pardew took the manager’s job in 2015, becoming the 49th manager in Crystal Palace history.
+The Crystal Palace manager is Roy Hodgson.
+Hodgson took the manager’s job in 2017, becoming the 52nd manager in Crystal Palace history.
 This number includes Crystal Palace interim managers.

 Eight men have managed Crystal Palace for two or more spells.
 These are Tom Bromilow, Arthur Rowe, Malcolm Allison, Terry Venables, Steve Kember, Steve Coppell, Alan Smith and Neil Warnock.